-Dr. Tiffany González is the Postdoctoral Fellow in Women’s History at the Newcomb Institute of Tulane University.
+Dr. Tiffany González is an Assistant Professor of History at James Madison University.
+Prior to that she was a Postdoctoral Fellow in Women’s History at the Newcomb Institute of Tulane University.
 She earned her Ph.D. in American History at Texas A&M University.
 Her research interests include Mexican American/Latinx history, women and gender, and American politics.
 Tiffany is revising her dissertation into a book manuscript.
 Her work has received support from the American Association of University Women, the Organization of American Historians, CMAS-Benson Latin American at the University of Texas, Austin Fellowship, the Coalition for Western Women’s History, and other prestigious entities.
 Tiffany is also a co-host of the New Books in Latino Studies podcast on the New Books Network and has worked extensively as a public historian utilizing oral history methodology, and managing a physical and digital archive.

 TITLE: Postdoctoral Fellow in Women’s History at the Newcomb Institute of Tulane University

 Tentative Book Manuscript Title: Representation for Change: How Chicanas Transformed American Politics in the Twentieth Century